DataSQRL/datasqrl.github.io/docs/getting-started/intro/api.md

 ### Invoking Queries in Application

 You can now use the query templates to retrieve data from the API in the programming language of your choice. \
-We are going to build a little react app in Javascript, but take a look at [Querying in JVM/Android](/docs/guides/api/graphql-jvm) or [Querying in iOS](/docs/guides/api/graphql-ios) to see how to query the API from a JVM based language (e.g. Android or Kotlin) or an iOS application.
 You can invoke the DataSQRL generated GraphQL API from any programming language with a GraphQL client.

 If you don't have the [Apollo GraphQL client](https://www.apollographql.com/docs/react/) and GraphQL support installed yet, let's get that out of the way first: